jodaelliott/Quantum-Espresso-Introduction/gettingStartedWithXSpectra.md

 Provided that the (Lanczos) minimization algorithm manages to converge, the end of the <code>xspectra.x</code> will print some information about the spectrum.

 The spectrum is plotted (by default) in a new file called <code>xanes.dat</code>.
 Depending on the version of Quantum ESPRESSO, it is possible to set the name of this file in the input file.
+In Quantum ESRESSO Version > 7.0 this can be achieved with the keyword <code>xanes_file</code> in the <code>&PLOT</code> namelist.

      $ ls -ltrh
      -rw-r--r-- 1 scarf1097 diag 8.7K Nov 14 11:28 xanes.dat

-Let's inspect the spectrum that has been calculated:
+Lets inspect the spectrum that has been calculated:
-We can rename and plot the xanes spectrum
+Since we are using version 6.7 we can manually rename and plot the xanes spectrum with the <code>mv</code> command and plot with <code>gnuplot</code>

      $ mv xanes.dat xanes_no_corehole.dat
      $ gnuplot
      gnuplot> plot 'xanes_no_corehole.dat'

+XSpectra does not calculate absolute transition energies, rather the spectrum zero is set to the system Fermi level.
-At the low energy (less than zero) part of the spectrum we see features that should not be there, these correspond to transitions to the filled orbitals
+This means that at the low energy (less than zero) part of the spectrum we see features that should not be there, these correspond to transitions to the filled orbitals.

-We can remove these from the spectrum using the <code>xplot_only</code> option
+We can smoothly remove the contribution of these transitions from the spectrum using the <code>xplot_only</code> keyword in the <code>&INPUT_XSPECTRA</code> namelist and the <code>cut_occ_states</code> keyword in the <code>&PLOT</code> namelist.

+A key feature here is that once the spectrum has been computed, the information to contstruct it is contained within the <code>x_save_file</code>.

+The option <code>xonly_plot</code> instructs the code to skip over the computationally heavy tasks.

     $ cat diamond.xspectra_replot.in
     &input_xspectra